Knoblauchpilze/bsgalone/README.md

 In such cases, the client will just takes what the server says at face value and make the necessary changes to be up-to-date with what the server indicates.
 This is not the case for the server: the server always questions what the client applications are sending before making any changes.

 Now even if the client should ultimately conform to what the server says, there are nice ways to do it so that it does not degrade too much the game experience of the players.
-There are a couple of nice resources that we found, the best of which being this article on Gabriel Gambetta's [website](https://www.gabrielgambetta.com/client-server-game-architecture.html).
-We did not implement any of this until now.
+There are a couple of nice resources that going more into details, the best of which being this article on Gabriel Gambetta's [website](https://www.gabrielgambetta.com/client-server-game-architecture.html).
+None of this is implemented yet.

 # Server design

 ## General idea

 Ideally the server should process the events generated by the clients and return an answer to them, in the forms of one or multiple messages.
-If we designed the data structures right, we should be able to essentially instantiate the same game loop as for the clients and plug in the messages coming from the network into the internal game loop.
+If the data structures are designed correctly, it should be possible to essentially instantiate the same game loop as for the clients and plug in the messages coming from the network into the internal game loop.
 Those messages will be picked up by the ECS and generate some more messages.
 In turn, the output messages should be broadcast to the clients that are interested in them.

 ## System processing

 In the context of this game, the server has to simulate multiple systems which are very similar: there are a bunch of ships (AIs and players) in them, and they can interact with one another.

 By its nature, each system is independent: no action taken in one system can have impact on another system.
-This seems like a very nice simplification as it essentially means that we can easily parallelize and decouple the simulation of each system.
+This seems like a very nice simplification because it means that as the simulation of each system is independent of others, it can easily be parallelized.

-In order to achieve this, we created a [SystemProcessor](src/server/lib/game/SystemProcessor.hh) class: its role is to regroup all the structures needed to fully simulate what happens in a system and to make it run in its own thread.
+In order to achieve this, the [SystemProcessor](src/server/lib/game/SystemProcessor.hh) class was created: its role is to regroup all the structures needed to fully simulate what happens in a system and to make it run in its own thread.

 This class contains: